California HealthCare Foundation – Supporting ideas and innovations to improve health care for all Californians.

 Highlights of the presentation were:

-• Janani Srikantharajah discussed the differences between primary and community prevention, opportunities for prevention available in the ACA including $15 billion for community prevention over ten years, community transformation grants, and community-centered health homes.
+• Janani Srikantharajah discussed the differences between primary and community prevention; opportunities for prevention available in the ACA, including $15 billion for community prevention over 10 years; community transformation grants; and community-centered health homes.

-• Gretchen Alkema talked about the projected growth of older adults and opportunities presented by the ACA to transform long term supports and services through Community Living Assistance Services & Supports (CLASS), expanding supportive services via Medicaid, coordinating care and care transitions, workforce enhancements and nursing home reforms.
+• Gretchen Alkema talked about the projected growth in the older adult population and opportunities presented by the ACA to transform long-term supports and services through Community Living Assistance Services and Supports (CLASS), expanding supportive services via Medicaid, coordinating care and care transitions, workforce enhancements, and nursing home reforms.

-The presenters' slides are available as Document Downloads.
-A recording of the presentation with slides embedded is available under External Links.
+The presenters’ slides are available as Document Downloads.
+Videos of the presentation with slides embedded are available under External Links.

 For more information, contact Danny Sandoval (916.329.4542).